-Third seed Tsitsipas eases into fourth round
+Medvedev suffers shock straight-set loss to Korda

 |Coverage: Commentary every day from 07:00 GMT on BBC Radio 5 Sports Extra 'Tennis Breakfast' live from Melbourne, with selected live text commentaries and match reports on the BBC Sport website & app

-Third seed Stefanos Tsitsipas continued his strong start to the Australian Open with a straight-set win over Tallon Griekspoor to reach the fourth round.
+Earlier on Friday, Tsitsipas continued his strong start to the tournament with a straight-set win over Tallon Griekspoor to reach the fourth round.

-Tsitsipas has yet to drop a set in Melbourne as he bids for his first Grand Slam title.
+The Greek is yet to drop a set in Melbourne as he bids for his first Grand Slam title and beat the 63rd-ranked Dutchman 6-2 7-6 (7-5) 6-3.

 He will face Jannik Sinner next after the Italian fought back from two sets down to beat Marton Fucsovics.